cdrobey/terraform-repo/README.md

 To build the environment requires you to perform a set of terraform commands.
 Terraform downloads the needed providers and begins the build on the environment.
 Terraform recently released a new vmware provider with signficant changes.
 I attempted to convert the code, but run into a bug.

-To initiate the start of the environmet use the following commands in "../vmware":
+To initiate the start of the environmet use the following commands:

 '''console
 terraform init